-I’m sure that many parents have a lot of diaper boxes at home and don’t know what to do with them.
+I’m sure that many parents of a baby have a lot of diaper boxes at home and don’t know what to do with them.
 Instead of throwing them away, you can upcycle them into a toy box.
-Thus, these boxes can serve any other storage purpose in the baby’s/kid’s room as well.
+Thus, these boxes can serve any other storage purpose in the baby’s room as well.

 We needed a storage box for Xara’s toys and I’ve decided to find some nice and easy DIY craft.

-So, I came up with this sweet idea – to upcycle a diaper box into a toy storage box covered with wrapping paper and some drawings.
+So, I came up with this sweet idea – to upcycle a diaper box into a toy storage box and cover it with wrapping paper and some drawings.

 If you’re not so into drawing you can download my free nursery art printables (like the ones on the toy box) at the end of this post.